Journal Prompts For Money Mindset: Learn to Develop a Healthy Money Mindset.

 Have you struggled with money growing up?
 If yes, then the chances are you have negative beliefs about money that are holding you back from achieving your financial goals.

-Money plays a huge role in our daily life, and having a strong money mindset helps you have peace of mind and a better lifestyle and ultimately makes you a confident person in many other ways.
+Money plays a huge role in our daily lives, and having a strong money mindset helps you have peace of mind and a better lifestyle and ultimately makes you a confident person in many other ways.

 For example,